Dog & Cat Teeth Cleaning in Peoria, IL

-Just like their owners, pets need proper dental care.
+Just like their owners, your furry friends need proper pet dental care.
 Since they can’t brush their teeth themselves, it’s up to you to help them maintain their pearly whites.
 Bad breath is not normal for your pet!
 It could be a sign of gum disease, which can lead to a number of other health problems, if left untreated.
 That’s why we strongly recommend that you have your pet’s teeth examined periodically, just as you do yours, to keep them at their happiest and healthiest.
 At each health exam, your pet’s teeth are examined and graded on a scale of 1-5.
 Early treatment is easier on your pet because it can prevent extractions and is less costly than waiting until they have a severe dental disease.

 At Whitney Veterinary Hospital, we are committed to providing unmatched veterinary healthcare services in the tri-county area.
 Our all-digital facility is equipped with a dedicated room for dental services, including:

 - Teeth polishing

 - Checking under gum line for indications of periodontal disease

 - Scaling to remove tough plaque and tartar

 - Digital X-rays to thoroughly assess condition of your pet’s teeth

 - Preventative treatment plans

 Because we’re an AAHA-accredited practice, we follow the highest dental standards in veterinary medicine.
 This includes guidelines for anesthesia and pre-anesthetic laboratory testing prior to all dental procedures.
 During your pet’s teeth cleaning procedure, our technician will be standing by to continually monitor their ECG, oxygen levels, and blood pressure.